Save American Education: Take Children to the Library

-In the early portions of Star Trek®'s film The Wrath of Khan, Captain Kirk receives a birthday gift from Mr. Spock in the 23rd Century - a hardback collector's edition of A Tale of Two Cities by Charles Dickens.
-It is a cherished gift from the standpoint of its age and format, but also as a symbol fo the long friendship between the characters, especially after the temporary death of Spock.
+In the early portions of Star Trek's film The Wrath of Khan, Captain Kirk receives a birthday gift from Mr. Spock in the 23rd century - a hardback collector's edition of A Tale of Two Cities by Charles Dickens.
+It is a cherished gift from the standpoint of its age and format, but also as a symbol of the long friendship between the characters, especially after the temporary death of Spock.
 Kirk even wears regular eyeglasses to read the book, rather than to take the medication available to successfully treat eyesight problems that include presbyopia or "old eye."

 Part of the message of The Wrath of Khan, then, is an admonition, from back in 1982 when this film was released, to cherish important people and things - like books.
 People are friends; books are friends.
 Let us preserve them both for the children of tomorrow.

 Save Books and Libraries

-The novella pictured to the right is over 60 years old and difficult to find as an original print.
+The novella pictured to the is over 60 years old and difficult to find as an original print.

 The author, Arthur Leo Zagat (1896-1949), wrote at least 500 short stories for Argosy and other early pulp fiction, considered classical publications today.
 We can read these stories and those of other classic authors of all writing genres on Kindle, often available in our libraries.

 © 2010 Patty Inglish MS